manan-gakkhar/manan-gakkhar/README.md

-- 👨‍💻 All of my projects are available at [https://portfolio-manan-gakkhars-projects.vercel.app/](https://portfolio-manan-gakkhars-projects.vercel.app/)
+- 👨‍💻 All of my projects are available here.
 - 💬 Ask me about **MERN, Python, Java**

 - 📫 How to reach me **gakkhar.manan11@gmail.com**